rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 ****

+!!!
+Note
+    Throughout this chapter the command structures use "device" to specify both a target location for backup, and the source location when restoring.
+The device can be either external media or a local file.
+You should get a feel for this as the chapter unfolds, but you can always refer back to this note for clarification if you need to.

-The backup will allow to answer a need of conservation and restoration of the data in a sure and effective way.
+The backup will answer a need to conserve and restore data in a sure and effective way.

-The backup allows you to protect yourself from the following elements:
+The backup allows you to protect yourself from the following:

 * **Destruction**: voluntary or involuntary.
 Human or technical.
 Virus, ...
 * **Deletion**: voluntary or involuntary.
 Human or technical.
 Virus, ...
-* **Integrity** : data become unusable.
+* **Integrity** : data becomes unusable.

-No system is infallible, no human is infallible, so to avoid losing data, it must be backed up to be able to restore them after a problem.
+No system is infallible, no human is infallible, so to avoid losing data, it must be backed up to be able to restore after a problem.

-The backup media are kept in another room (or building) than the server so that a disaster does not destroy the server and the backups.
+The backup media should be kept in another room (or building) than the server so that a disaster does not destroy the server and the backups.

 In addition, the administrator must regularly check that the media are still readable.